lumoz/codeigniter-form-validation/README.md

 ###How to install

-1. Add the file IValidation.php to your /application/libraries folder.
+1. Add the file Validation.php to your /application/libraries folder.

 ###How to use